hrbrmstr/weatherkit/README.md

     your/an IP address
 -   `current_conditions`: Function to display current conditions for a given weather data retrieval
+-   `daily_forecast`: Function to display daily forecast for a given weather data retrieval
 -   `dewpoint_to_humidity`: Calculate relative humidity
 -   `fahrenheit_to_celsius`: Convert from Fahrenheit to Celsius
 -   `hourly_forecast`: Function to display hourly forecast for a given